Registered Nurse Jobs at Lexington Health with Visa Sponsorship

 - Serves as patient/family advocate.

-- Maintains continuity among nursing teams by documenting and communicating actions, irregularities, and continuing needs.
+- Maintains continuity among nursing teams by documenting accurately and timely; communicating actions, irregularities, and on-going needs.

 - Uses a systematic critical-thinking approach to guide data gathering, assessment, nursing judgement, intervention and evaluation of human responses to actual and potential health problems.